weihaolun/bikesharing/README.md

 Several popular areas are: Midtown area in both West and East along Broadway, Midtown West along Hudson River, Greenwich Village in Lower West, Lower Manhattan along Hudson River, Lower Manhattan, and around Central Park.These areas are full of businesses, tourist attractions, schools, residential buildings and public transportation hubs, so there are more CitiBike stations available in these areas.

-Upper Manhattan and Queens are less popular.
+Upper Manhattan and Queens stations are less popular.
 Population distributions in these areas are less dense than in other areas as well.
 Especially in Queens, more people would choose public transportation due to the longer distance.

 <img width="1440" alt="7  Top Starting and Ending Locations" src="https://user-images.githubusercontent.com/84211948/133383991-017f5068-f1be-4908-9596-601eb0689f56.png">

 **8. Average Trip Duration**

 This dashboard includes two area graphs of the average duration of bike rides by age.
 The top chart is generated from the raw data, where we can see the birth year starts as early as 1885.
-By common sense, we can conclude that this set of data must contain some invalid data.
+By common sense, we can conclude that this set of data must contain some invalid information.
 Besides unrealistic data, the birth year of 1969 also stands out as an outlier.
 It could be possible that 50-year-old users in average rides for the longest duration as 50 is the age when people start to pay more attention to health.
 However, it would be a very extreme case and is hard to determine the validity.
-The cause to the  invalidity might be that users, especially unsubscribed users input a random birth year during registration as many people consider age as an important privacy.
+The cause to the invalidity might be that users, especially unsubscribed users input a random birth year during registration as many people consider age as privacy.

 To keep the sufficiency of the analysis, we should filter out invalid data and outlier for a more accurate analysis.
 I chose birth year range from 1945 to 2002 and removed 1969.
 We can see a more consistent data from the adjusted area graph below.
 In this chart, we see a significant increase in trip duration after 1994.
 Therefore, users at 25-year-old and younger have longer trip durations.